-- ➤ TX-to-RX/Local to Remote/Remote to Local: Gives the number of frames for the corresponding direction. - Current Trial: Indicates the current trial number. - ➤ Current Step: Indicates the current percentage of the testing rate. - ➤ Units: Indicates the throughput result unit which is % Loss. - ➤ Displayed Step: Indicates what TX-to-RX/Local to Remote/Remote to Local rate result is displayed.
-This setting is only available when the test is running or completed. - ➤ Displayed Results: Select the displayed result mode: Current, Minimum, Maximum, or Average.
+- ➤ TX-to-RX/Local to Remote/Remote to Local: Gives the number of frames for the corresponding direction.
+P1-to-P2/P2-to-P1 is only available with IQS-8510B. - Current Trial: Indicates the current trial number. - ➤ Current Step: Indicates the current percentage of the testing rate. - ➤ Units: Indicates the throughput result unit which is % Loss. - ➤ Displayed Step: Indicates what TX-to-RX/Local to Remote/Remote to Local rate result is displayed.
+This setting is only available when the test is running or completed.
+P1-to-P2/P2-to-P1 is only available with IQS-8510B. - ➤ Displayed Results: Select the displayed result mode: Current, Minimum, Maximum, or Average.
 The default setting is Current.